Volkanovski claims featherweight belt at UFC 314 with unanimnous decision over Lopes | TSN

 Volkanovski claims featherweight belt at UFC 314 with unanimnous decision over Lopes

+“It's good to be back,” Volkanovski said.
+“I promised my girls I would bring the belt back to them.
+It doesn't matter about bringing the belt back.
+The message was a lot of people counted me out.”

-Volkanovski (27-4) had successfully defended his belt four times before losing to Israel Makhachev on Feb.
+Volkanovski (27-4) had successfully defended his belt four times before moving up a weight class and losing to Israel Makhachev on Feb.
 11, 2023.
+Then after reclaiming the featherweight title five months later over Yair Rodriguez, Volkanovski lost back-to-back matches.

 President Donald Trump, a longtime friend of UFC President and CEO Dana White and a fan of the sport, watched from the front row.
 Shaquille O'Neal approached Trump and shook his hand.
 Cabinet officials Tulsi Gabbard, Marco Rubio and Robert F. Kennedy Jr. also were in attendance as was X (formerly Twitter) owner and White House adviser Elon Musk.

-In the co-main event, No. 12 lightweight contender Paddy Pimblett continued this rise with a technical knockout of No. 7 Michael Chandler at 3:07 of the third round.
-Plimbett, a 30-year-old from Liverpool, England, has won all seven of his bouts since moving to the organization, giving him a 23-3 record overall.
+In the co-main event, No. 12 lightweight contender Paddy Pimblett continued his UFC rise with a technical knockout of No. 7 Michael Chandler at 3:07 of the third round.
+Pimblett, a 30-year-old from Liverpool, England, has won all seven of his bouts since moving to the organization, giving him a 23-3 record overall.

 “I want that world title,” Pimblett said.
 “Some say I'll never be champ, I'll never get run, I'll never be in the top 10.
 But what now?”